dloss/binary-parsing/README.md

     In-language DSL for reading and writing binary data supporting all sorts of patterns.
 Generates an efficient stream based reader and writer for the runtime execution.
+-   [FlexT](http://hmelnov.icc.ru/FlexT/index.eng.html) - a DSL and a tool for generating parsers in Delphi.

 ### Stand-alone software